Regularisation of CART trees by summation of $p$-values

 In the example of Figure \ref{fig:MSEMSEP_neufeld}, the proposed method detects the correct complexity of $\mu$ which is given by $5$ leaves and which minimises MSEP.
 The cumulative $p$-values of all smaller subtrees are very close to zero ($0, 0.0001, 0.0003$), while jumping sharply to $1.08$ after the first ``unnecessary'' split (cf. Figure \ref{fig:output_trees_neufeld}).
 The results in this example are hence not sensitive to the choice of the tolerance parameter $\delta$.
 Note that individual $p$-values may exceed one due to the approximation \eqref{eq: p-value bound}.
 Comparing Figure \ref{fig:neufeld_tree} with the upper tree of Figure \ref{fig:output_trees_neufeld}, we note that also the split points and mean values are accurate.

 We repeat the simulation for a decreased signal parameter $b=0.5$, while keeping $a=1$, $\sigma^2 = 1$ and $n=500$.
 As can be observed in Figure \ref{fig:MSEMSEP_neufeld_stn05} and the bottom tree of Figure \ref{fig:output_trees_neufeld}, the method stops after already one split not capable of detecting the weak signal in the lower part of the tree.
 However, it regularises well in the sense that MSEPs are close to minimal.
 Even though the sample size $n=500$ is chosen rather small, the results of Figures \ref{fig:MSEMSEP_neufeld} and \ref{fig:MSEMSEP_neufeld_stn05} do not vary much between runs with different random seeds for the training and validation data generation.
 These results are primarily a consequence of small sample size, see the discussion in Section~\ref{sec:change_point_detection} on the theoretical guarantees for rejecting a false $H_0$ and for the signal strength corresponding to $H_A$.

-Moreover, from Figure \ref{fig:typeIId10} in Section \ref{sec: neufeld} we can observe that a larger number of data points of around $n=2500$ would ensure (with a $95$ percent probability) the detection of an even lower signal $0.21 < b = 0.5$ in each split of the tree.
+Moreover, from Figure \ref{fig:typeIId10} in Section \ref{sec: neufeld} we can observe that a larger number of data points of around $n=$ 2,500 would ensure (with a $95$ percent probability) the detection of an even lower signal $0.21 < b = 0.5$ in each split of the tree.
 We conclude that $n=500$ is insufficient in this example with $b=0.5$.